Tolu23456/statwise/replit.md

 ### Payment Processing
 - **Flutterwave**: Integrated for subscription payment processing with public API key configuration for frontend payment flows

-### Firebase Services
+### Supabase Services (Complete Migration)
-- **Firebase Authentication**: User management and security
+- **Supabase Auth**: User authentication and session management with Row Level Security
-- **Firestore Database**: Primary data storage for all application data
+- **PostgreSQL Database**: Complete relational database with comprehensive schema for all application data
-- **Firebase Storage**: Fallback storage for profile pictures and file uploads
-- **Firebase Cloud Messaging**: Push notification delivery
-- **Firebase Hosting**: Static site hosting configuration

-### Supabase Services
-- **Supabase Database (PostgreSQL)**: Advanced analytics, referral system, subscription tracking, and payment transaction logs
-- **Supabase Storage**: Primary storage for profile pictures with automatic public URL generation
+- **Supabase Storage**: File storage for profile pictures with automatic public URL generation
-- **Row Level Security**: Secure data access with user-based permissions
-- **Real-time Subscriptions**: Future capability for live data updates and notifications
+- **Real-time Subscriptions**: Live data updates and notifications
+- **Auto-generated APIs**: REST and GraphQL APIs with built-in authentication

+### Removed Services (Firebase Migration Complete)
+- All Firebase services have been completely removed and replaced with Supabase equivalents
+- Firebase Authentication, Firestore, Firebase Storage, and Firebase Cloud Messaging are no longer used
+- All configuration files (firebase.json, firestore.rules, etc.) have been removed

 ### Third-Party Libraries
 - **Vercel Analytics**: User behavior tracking and performance monitoring